alloynetworks/xrpl_stats_client/README.md

 `python status_monitor.py gensecret` will generate a random secret, which should be stored in the `monitor.ini` file.
 It is recommended that you use this, to ensure a random secret.

-`python status_monitor.py testmode` will not send data to the endpoint, but print the Header and the JSON payload to the screen.
+`python status_monitor.py testmode` will not send data to the endpoint, but print the Header and the JSON payload to the screen. **It is recommended that this mode is run initially to debug errors in output**

 Future methods will include a `configtest`

 The script will **always** return a JSON, even if the `rippled` daemon isn't running.
-It wil return a key/value `"Error" : true", in that event, but system information will continue to be present.
+It wil return a key/value `"Error" : true"`, in that event, but system information will continue to be present.

 **TODO**
 Additional error trapping and handling of SIGINT.